Children's Comprehensive Bible Question Quiz

 a.
 Angelic messengers from the West.

 b.
-Prophets that traveled far from Egypt.
+Prophets who traveled far from Egypt.

 c.
 They were learned men known as the Magi.